RNA Junior Scientists

 Help us build the junior scientist community throughout the year!

 Stay connected to your colleagues throughout the year via social media (we’re on Facebook, Twitter, and LinkedIn).
-We encourage discussions and posts- feel free to post your successes (such as recently published papers) and your questions.
-The Facebook page is public, so we would like to highlight and celebrate RNA science on this page.
-The LinkedIn group is private, so feel free to post more specific questions, topics, or job postings.
+We encourage discussions and posts- feel free to post your successes (such as recently published papers), unsuccesses and your questions.
+The Facebook page is public, whereas the LinkedIn group is private, so feel free to post more specific questions, topics, or job postings.

 Sign up for the Junior Scientist listserv.